 German Constitution (Grundgesetz) refers protection of copyright and industrial property rights to exclusive legislation.
 In cases of exclusive legislation, only the Federal government has the legislative power.

 Hong Kong has an established legal framework for the protection of intellectual property rights in patents, trademarks, copyright and registered designs under various ordinances.

 Intellectual property rights are governed by individual state acts.
-In questions not specified by these acts, the Hungarian Civil Code (Act 5 of 2013 of the Hungarian Civil Code) is applicable.
+In questions not specified by these acts, the Hungarian Civil Code (Act No. 5 of 2013 of the Hungarian Civil Code) is applicable.